708mads/708mads/README.md

 -  Hi, I’m @708mads
-- 👀 I’m interested in ... snickerdoodle cookies
+ snickerdoodle cookies
-- 🌱 I’m currently learning ... python
+-  I’m currently learning ... python
-- 💞️ I’m looking to collaborate on ... making a paint by numbers generator
+-  I’m looking to collaborate on ... making a paint by numbers generator
-- 📫 How to reach me ... dont
+-  How to reach me ... don't
-- ⚡ Fun fact: ...

 <!---
 708mads/708mads is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.